ben-rogerson/agency-webpack-mix-config/README.md

 ### Sensible configuration complexity

-Raw Webpack configs are complex and can take a long time to learn.
+Because of the complexity of raw Webpack configs, they can take an extended time to understand.
 [Laravel Mix](https://laravel.com/docs/5.8/mix#introduction) provides a simple layer upon Webpack to help make many build adjustments quick and painless.

 ## Build actions